Fact-checked by the SnapMessages editorial team

 Does iPhone Focus mode block phone calls completely?

-No — by default, Focus mode silences calls from contacts not on your allowed list, but it does not disconnect or block them.
-Calls go to voicemail silently.
-You can optionally enable the Repeated Calls exception, which allows a call through if the same number calls twice within three minutes.
+No, Focus mode silences calls from contacts not on your allowed list, but it does not block or disconnect them.
+Those calls go to voicemail silently.
+You can enable the Repeated Calls exception, which lets a call through if the same number calls twice within three minutes, covering genuine emergencies.

 Can I set Focus mode to turn on automatically without touching my phone?

-Yes. iPhone Focus modes support three automatic triggers: time-based schedules, location-based triggers (via GPS), and app-based triggers (activates when you open a specific app).
-All three can be combined in a single Focus profile for fully hands-free activation.
+Yes.
+Focus modes support three automatic triggers: time-based schedules, location-based triggers via GPS, and app-based triggers that activate when you open a specific app.
+All three can run in a single Focus profile for fully hands-free activation.

 Will people know I have Focus mode on?

-Only iMessage contacts will see a “Has Notifications Silenced” status below your name — and only if you have Focus Status enabled.
+Only iMessage contacts will see a “Has Notifications Silenced” status below your name, and only if you have Focus Status enabled in Settings.
 The specific Focus mode name is never revealed.
 SMS contacts and third-party app users see nothing at all.

 How is iPhone Focus mode different from Do Not Disturb?

 Do Not Disturb is a single, blunt toggle that silences everything.
-Focus mode is a contextual profile system — you can have multiple modes with different allowed contacts, apps, Home Screens, and automated triggers.
-Think of Do Not Disturb as one preset within the broader Focus framework, not a separate feature.
+Focus mode is a contextual profile system: multiple modes, each with its own allowed contacts, app allowlist, Home Screen layout, and automated triggers.
+Do Not Disturb is effectively one preset within the broader Focus framework, not a separate feature.

 Does Focus mode work with Apple Watch and iPad too?

 Yes.
 When “Share Across Devices” is enabled in Settings, your Focus state syncs instantly across all Apple devices signed into the same Apple ID via iCloud.
-Activating Work Focus on your iPhone also silences your Apple Watch and Mac simultaneously.
+Activating Work Focus on your iPhone also silences your Apple Watch and Mac at the same time.

 Can third-party Android apps or services detect my iPhone’s Focus mode?

-No. Focus mode state is only communicated within Apple’s ecosystem — specifically to iMessage contacts who have opted in to see Focus Status.
-Apps running on Android, Windows, or web platforms have no visibility into your iPhone’s Focus state.
+No. Focus mode state is only communicated within Apple’s ecosystem, specifically to iMessage contacts who have opted in to see Focus Status.
+Apps running on Android, Windows, or web platforms have no visibility into your iPhone’s Focus state whatsoever.